RobinKa/tfga/README.md

 executing `python -m unittest discover tests` from the root directory of the repository.

 ## Citing
 See our [Zenodo](https://doi.org/10.5281/zenodo.3902404) page.
-For citing all versions the following BibTex can be used
+For citing all versions the following BibTeX can be used

 ```
 @software{python_tfga,